2003 Pacific hurricane season: Hurricane Jimena

+An area of disturbed weather formed on August 26, 2003, and drifted westward.
 At 06:00 UTC on August 28, an area of disturbed weather within the Intertropical Convergence Zone developed into Tropical Depression Ten-E some 1,725 mi east of the Hawaiian Islands.
 The storm began to steadily intensify as it tracked over warm ocean waters, attaining tropical storm status six hours later.
-Shortly after developing an eye, Jimena was upgraded into a hurricane on August 29.
-The storm moved to the west, entering the Central Pacific as it continued to strengthen.
-After reaching its peak strength with 105 mph winds about 800 mi to the east of Hawaii, Jimena began to weaken as a result of increased shear.
-The storm passed about 120 mi to the south of the southern tip of Big Island on September 1 as it fell below hurricane strength.
+Jimena continued to intensify as it moved westward.
+On August 29, satellite imagery showed a well defined eye developing, and that day, Jimena attained hurricane status.
+As the hurricane neared the Central Pacific Basin, it winds reached a peak intensity of 105 mph and its barometric pressure fell to 970 millibars on August 30.
+Later that day, Jimena crossed into the central Pacific, where it began weakening due to increased wind shear.
+On September 1, it fell to tropical storm status.
+That day, the storm passed about 120 mi to the south of the southern tip of Big Island.
 Further weakening brought the cyclone back to tropical depression intensity on September 3.
-It crossed the International Date Line before dissipating on September 5.
+It crossed the International Date Line on September 5, becoming the first storm to exist in all three Pacific basins since 1999's Hurricane Dora.
+Later that day, the circulation dissipated about 715 mi southeast of Wake Island.